 Past 1 meter, tiki torches start having almost no effect, being rendered useless past 2 meters(2).
 Once you hit 3 meters, you become a prize for wandering mosquitoes.

 With so many better alternatives on the market, there’s no discernible reason to use tiki torches or citronella candles unless you want to have your yard decorated.
 Plus, you want mosquitoes to stay away from you while in the yard, right?
 Why force yourself to sit under a fire that’s constantly releasing smoke?

 However, I can definitely recommend tiki torches for some late nights at the beach.
 About all they’re useful for, though.

 Where to Get Tiki Torches

 Tiki torches may look exotic, but they’re only a click away from being yours.
-You can find them on Amazon, eBay and maybe a local store near you.
+You can find them on Amazon, eBay and maybe a local store near you like a grocery or home improvement store.
 They’re definitely not as rare as they look.